jeffreysbrother/imagemin-test/README.md

 ##Points to Consider##

 It would be extremely beneficial to experiment with Grunt because it's so popular.
+In fact, a web developer friend claimed that his agency was unwilling to hire someone lacking experience with build tools (Grunt), Sass, or a grid system.
 Dismissing the tool as a whole would be utterly silly.
 However, after some fiddling we might find that certain plugins cause certain projects to become too convoluted.
-The ultimate goal, I think, should be to save time so if a certain plugin fails to do this, or if reliably imparts confusion onto the developers, that plugin should be abandoned.
+The ultimate goal, I think, should be to save time; if a certain plugin fails to do this, or if reliably imparts confusion onto the process, that plugin should be abandoned.
 Blah blah blah.